ПО ПРИМЕРУ ИСПОЛЬЗОВАНИЯ

 Many businesses are migrating to cloud environments, for a variety of reasons.

 Access to enterprise-class technology: Before the cloud, a company that wanted access to high-end software had to pay for an enterprise solution.
 That could be very expensive for small and medium-sized businesses.
 The cloud provides access to solutions at the enterprise level for a fraction of the cost.

 Flexibility and scalability: Cloud computing is ideal for companies that have fluctuating demand.
 Companies can easily scale cloud capacity up or down according to their needs.

 Faster disaster recovery: Since everything is stored in the cloud, it is easy to access and restore services after a disaster.
 In most cases, recovering from a disaster can take minutes or hours instead of days.

 Automated updates: The cloud allows you to set up automatic backups and updates.
-In addition, there’s no need to worry about wasting time on system maintenance, since this is taken care of by the provider.
+In addition, there’s no need to worry about wasting time on system maintenance, since this is taken care of by the cloud provider.

-Better user experience: Cloud services offer a lower learning curve and are typically user-oriented.
+A better user experience: Cloud services offer a lower learning curve and are typically user-oriented.

-Many companies would like to virtualize applications and desktops but are turned off by the high cost of infrastructure required.
-Desktop as a Service offers an affordable, fast, and secure virtualization solution.
+Companies have learned that operations cannot stop when employees aren’t able to come to the office.
+Similarly, people expect to access their work remotely from any device and location.
+Yet many organizations would like to virtualize applications and desktops but are turned off by the high cost of infrastructure required.
+Desktop as a service solutions offers an affordable, fast, and secure virtualization solution.
 Companies that want the advantages of a VDI but with much simpler management and a lower cost can benefit from Citrix DaaS services.
-It offers the scalability, flexibility, and business continuity that only the cloud provides with the assurance offered of working with a Microsoft global partner.
+It offers the scalability, flexibility, and business continuity that only the cloud provides.